PT141/Blog/CloudSystemAdministration.md

   * When you have one process that needs many cores or generates a huge amount of network traffic

-  * Multiple processes that need CPU time
+  * Multiple processes that need use almost all CPU time

   * Not a lot of disk space available
  ___________________________________________________